backwardslegsman/Inversion-Engine/README.md

 ## Main
 * Change the system execution logic to buffer changes, then apply them once all threads have completed.
 Right now the systems modify the components immediately, meaning they can't operate on the same data without serious race conditions or synchronization
+* Figure out any changes needed in the mina loop for the updated render logic, including importing .pak assets.